19hours/sg-statutes/Acts/Legal Profession Act.md

 (k) any person merely employed to engross any instrument or proceeding;

-(l) any approved company auditor drawing or preparing any instrument which he is empowered to do under any law for the time being in force relating to companies; or
+(l) any public accountant drawing or preparing any instrument which he is empowered to do under any law for the time being in force relating to companies; or

+[Act 40 of 2014 wef 01/01/2015]

 (m) any agent duly authorised to the satisfaction of the Registrar of Trade Marks drawing or preparing documents in any matter relating to trade marks.